philtr/phillipridlen/content/pages/now.md

 ## 👨‍💻 &nbsp;Work

-I'll be starting a new role as a software engineer with [Divvy] at the end of January 2022.
+I started a new role as a software engineer at [Divvy] at the end of January 2022.
 I'm both excited and nervous to be using a new programming language ([Elixir]), since I've used Ruby pretty much exclusively for my entire career.